lucacri/aider-pack/README.md

 ## Installation

-To get started with the Aider Pack Manager, follow these steps:
+To get started with the Aider Pack, follow these steps:

 1. **Clone the Repository**: